stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 We'll have a very slow-loading page if we have many Web Components loading separate versions of external dependencies independently, but we can solve this problem in two steps.

 1. Use [`unpkg`](https://unpkg.com/) as our "official" CDN to load these external dependencies.
 2. Utilize `unpkg`'s [semver](https://semver.org/) range functionality to refer only to the major version of your dependencies.
 This way, even if one Web Component was built on React@16.13.0 and another one was built on React@16.13.1, they can both use [unpkg.com/react@16/umd/react.production.min.js](https://unpkg.com/react@16/umd/react.production.min.js) at runtime.
-With that url (`@16` being the key portion), both Components will load the latest version of React@16, which will include the functionality of the previous patch versions.
+With that url (`@16` being the key portion), both Components will load the latest version of React@16, which will include the functionality of the previous minor and patch versions.

 Doing these two things allows us to ensure that, generally, we'll only load a major version of a dependency over the wire once.
 Should teams see a need to be very specific about their versions, they can still specify an exact version, but for most cases, we'll be safe loading the versions of dependencies we need, and still limiting the bytes we transfer over the wire.